erdirstats/erdirstats.github.io/README.md

 [<font color="#2F2F2F">Predicting shear modulus at small strain from CPTU data, using ensembled machine learning</font>](https://erdirstats.github.io/small-strain-stiffness-final-02.html "Link for full article")
 _2021-04-26_
 > Using machine learning (ML) to predict blowcounts needed for the installation of jacket piles, located in North Sea soil, using CPTU data.
 This was part of the Data Science Prediction Event created under the framework of the ISFOG2020 conference.

+<a style="color:Tomato;" href="https://www.r-project.org/" target="_blank">#rstats</a>
+_2021-04-26_
+> Using machine learning (ML) to predict blowcounts needed for the installation of jacket piles, located in North Sea soil, using CPTU data.
+This was part of the Data Science Prediction Event created under the framework of the ISFOG2020 conference.